Today's Tuesday • 12 mins read

 They will criticize all your accomplishments.
 Even when your achievements are outstanding, they feel obliged to tell you why they are not worthy of celebration.

 They can insult you severely during your bad phases.
-They can label you as a failure and underclass, even giving you a bad nickname.
+They can label you as a failure and an underclass, even giving you a bad nickname.
 But they will offer no support.

 And, if you achieved something that they could not, they feel envious or resentful of your success.